 One striking phenotype revealed by XGA was a quadruple deletion—snq2∆ ybt1∆ ycf1∆ yor1∆—with high resistance to both fluconazole (Figure 5A, top panel) and ketoconazole (Figure S6).
 Interestingly, the quintuple mutant pdr5∆ snq2∆ ybt1∆ ycf1∆ yor1∆ (adding a pdr5∆ deletion to the quadruple mutant background) showed fluconazole sensitivity that was comparable to pdr5∆ alone.
-Beyond one- and two- gene effects, generalized linear regression modeled this phenomenon as the combination of three positive three-gene interactions (all of the three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆ - Figure 5A, bottom panel).
-The apparent dependence of the resistance resulting from these multi-knockout combinations on the presence of PDR5 was modeled as three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.
-These results are consistent with a previous report that deletions of SNQ2 or YOR1 (either alone or together) increase resistance to fluconazole (Kolaczkowska et al., 2008), and extend these findings in at least three ways: 1) fluconazole resistance is increased further by ybt1∆ and ycf1∆ knockouts in addition to snq2∆ and yor1∆; 2) the resistance provided by ybt1∆ and ycf1∆ is synergistic with that provided by snq2∆ and yor1∆; and 3) resistance of the snq2∆ ybt1∆ ycf1∆ yor1∆ knockout strain depends on the presence of a wild-type PDR5.
-Thus, XGA revealed a complex interdependency involving five genes.
+Generalized linear regression had encoded the quadruple-knockout resistance phenomenon as the combination of three positive three-gene interactions (all of the three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆), while its dependence on PDR5 was encoded by three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.

-Each of these observations is consistent with the genotype-to-phenotype model learned by the neural network.
-Indeed, the neural network modeled negative influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (Figure 4B), and thus could be said to capture the phenomenon that snq∆ybt1∆ycf1∆yor1∆ should be more resistant to fluconazole than strains carrying any subset of these knockouts.
+Overall, these observations were consistent with the genotype-to-phenotype model learned by the neural network.
+Indeed, the neural network modeled negative influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (Figure 4B), thereby capturing that snq∆ybt1∆ycf1∆yor1∆ should be more resistant to fluconazole than strains carrying any subset of these knockouts.
 However, this neural network under-estimated the resistance of this four-knockout strain (and each of the three triple knockout combinations with complex positive interactions; Figure 5B left panel).
 As the complex genetic interactions suggested synergistic rather than additive influence on PDR5, we formally modeled this possibility.
-To model non-additive combinations of influences in a neural network, hidden layers can be added between two nodes.
-We first considered the simplest extension of the ‘additive influence’ model, adding a single hidden layer with a single neuron (see Methods) to mediate influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1.
-Using only fluconazole data, training a network with this single ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S9 B).
+We extended the ‘additive influence’ model by adding a neuron that acts to mediate influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (see Methods).
+Using only fluconazole resistance data, training a network with an added ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S9 B).
 These results suggested that at least some of the negative influence of these four genes on Pdr5 activity is mediated via a hidden factor.

-Before exploring this phenomenon further, we first wished to replicate the initial observations within a more uniform genetic background.
-Therefore, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts, each in a common genetic background (Methods).
+To confirm these initial observations in a more uniform genetic background, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts, each in a common genetic background (Methods).
 Fluconazole resistance as estimated by XGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S10; Methods).
 Consistent with XGA results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.

-We considered two potential mechanisms by which SNQ2, YOR1, YBT1, and YCF1 might negatively influence Pdr5 activity: 1) indirect reduction via reduced PDR5 transcript levels; and 2) direct inhibition of Pdr5 via inhibitory protein interactions.
+We explored two mechanisms by which SNQ2, YOR1, YBT1, and YCF1 might negatively influence Pdr5 activity: 1) indirect reduction via reduced PDR5 transcript levels; and 2) direct inhibition of Pdr5 via inhibitory protein interactions.